roelzkie15/python-microservices-patterns/saga-choreograhpy-example/README.md

 ## Running the applications

-You must be in the root directory of this repository (python-microservices-patterns) where the `docker-compose-saga-choreography.yml` file is located at and not in the saga-choreogprahy-example directory.
+You must be in the root directory of this repository (python-microservices-patterns) where the `docker-compose-saga-choreography.yml` file is located at and not in the saga-choreograhpy-example directory.

 - Build saga choreograhpy docker images: